Skip to content

 from crewai import Agent, Task, Crew

-sap_agent = Agent(
+sap_specialist = Agent(

-role='SAP Specialist',
+role='SAP ERP Specialist',

-goal='Retrieve customer data from legacy ECC systems',
+goal='Retrieve user data from the legacy SAP ECC system',

 )